ascott1/ethical-web-dev/building-web-apps-together/02-code-quality.md

 #### Browser Testing Services

-There are a number of services that allow you to test a range of browsers on a number of operating systems without installing each of them or running virtual machines.
-These services allow you to load a URL and click through them in many combinations of mobile and desktop browsers.
+There are a number of services that will allow us to test a range of browsers on a number of operating systems without installing each browser or running virtual machines.
+These services enable you to load URLs and click through them in many combinations of mobile and desktop browsers.

 - [Browser Stack](https://www.browserstack.com/)
 - [Sauce Labs](https://saucelabs.com/)